stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/05-fallback-for-services.md

 `Failed tests:   test_retriving_one_proudct(com.redhat.coolstore.service.CatalogEndpointTest): expected:<[9999]> but was:<[-1]>`

 This shows that the timeout works nicely.
-However, since we want our test to be successful you should comment out `.andDelay(2500, TimeUnit.MILLISECONDS).forMethod("GET")` again and then verify that the test works.
+However, since we want our test to be successful **you should now comment out** `.andDelay(2500, TimeUnit.MILLISECONDS).forMethod("GET")` again and then verify that the test works by executing:

 ``mvn verify -Dtest=CatalogEndpointTest``{{execute}}